r3b1s/r3b1s/README.md

 Security Engineer.

+Current Interests:
-Current Interest: Building slop filters for AI-assisted development.
+- Building slop filters for AI-assisted development.

 ### What I'm working on: